bl-dpt/chutney-hadoopwrapper/README.md

 Matchbox (from SCAPE GitHub https://github.com/openplanets/scape/tree/master/pc-qa-matchbox) Imagemagick (from Debian/Ubuntu)

-The version of Hadoop tested is 1.0.4
+The version of Hadoop tested is 1.0.4 and CDH4

 For Taverna command line the following is required:
 Taverna command line (2.4)